Hello World!

 Now that you’ve set everything up, you can begin syncing.
 To sync your settings to the server you do the following:

-2. Type Sync Settings and you will see all the things you can do with Sync settings.
+and you will see all the things you can do with Sync settings.
 Selecting the “Backup” option will upload your settings to GitHub.
 Selecting “Restore” will download the settings from GitHub.
-For your initial start, select “Backup” and watch as your settings are backed up!
+For your initial start, select “Backup” and watch as your settings are backed up! - As you download packages and themes, you can continue backing up your settings and everything gets synced to GitHub.
+Your keyboard shortcuts,

 Now to sync with another computer, all you need to do is repeat the Installation steps on that machine.
 As long as you keep your GistId and PersonalAccessToken somewhere, this works on any number of machines!